Welcome back to Year 5!

-Mrs Nicholls will be your class teacher on a Monday, Tuesday and Wednesday and Miss Shaw will teach you on a Thursday and Friday.
+Mrs Nicholls will be your class teacher on a Monday and Wednesday and Miss Shaw will teach you on a Tuesday, Thursday and Friday.
 Miss Biggs will also be supporting you with your learning.
 We are all here to help you with any questions or problems you may have so please do not hesitate to ask.
-We realise that it has been a strange several months for everybody and your happiness at school is very important to all of us.
+We realise that it has been a strange year for everybody and your happiness at school is very important to all of us.

 Here is some important information about your school week:

 P.E days will be on a Monday and Tuesday.
 No children should bring a PE kit to school.
-Please wear appropriate P.E kit to school on those days.
-Prepare for these sessions to be outdoors unless weather does not allow for this.
+Please wear appropriate P.E kit to school on these days.
+Prepare for the sessions to be outdoors unless the weather does not allow for this.

-You will not need to bring anything other than a water bottle, your reading book and your packed lunch (if you are not having a school dinner) to school, as all other equipment will be provided for you.
-We expect you to keep your packed lunch box in your school bags.
+Every day, you will not need to bring anything to school other than a water bottle and your packed lunch (if you are not having a school dinner), as all other equipment will be provided for you.
+If you choose, you may bring a pencil case into school to keep in school.

 Times Tables are tested weekly, on a Monday, through Big Maths Beat That.
 It is essential that you practise your tables regularly.
 By Year 5 the National Curriculum states that you should know all of these up to 12x12, so if you are still learning them make sure you practise daily.
 The more confident you are with your tables - the easier other aspects of maths will be.

-Finally, please do contact any of the Year Five staff if there is anything at all that you need explaining.
-Parents/carers should ring or email the school office and we will get back to you as soon as we possibly can.
+Finally, please do contact any of the Year Five staff if there is anything that we can help with.

 The Year Five Team